 5. What sports do you offer?

 Both campuses also host a variety of intramural and club sports.
-Because it’s a residential campus, however, the College at Florham tends to have more students engaged in its intramural and club sports programs.
-Both campuses have new recreation facilities that are perfect for keeping fit, but only the College at Florham has a swimming pool.
+Because it’s a residential campus, however, the Florham Campus tends to have more students engaged in its intramural and club sports programs.
+Both campuses have new recreation facilities that are perfect for keeping fit, but only the Florham Campus has a swimming pool.

 6. How many students attend each campus? ?

-There are 2,600 undergraduates and 950 graduates at our College at Florham campus in Madison, NJ, and 6,100 undergraduates and 2,650 graduates at our Metropolitan Campus in Teaneck, NJ.
+There are 2,600 undergraduates and 950 graduates at our Florham Campus in Madison, NJ, and 6,100 undergraduates and 2,650 graduates at our Metropolitan Campus in Teaneck, NJ.
 We have a 12:1 student-to-faculty ratio and an average class size of just 20 students.

 7. Can I study abroad while at FDU?